hiro-iseri/fmpict/doc/user_guide.md

 ### Tag Selection

-The Tag notation is used to select node.
+The Tag notation is used to select nodes.

 * A keyword surrounded by “[” and “]” is a tag.
     * A tag keyword allows only half-width alphanumeric characters and underscores.